This post may contain affiliate links. Please read our disclosure policy.

 Make the Russian Dressing

-- In a small bowl, mix the mayonnaise, ketchup, horseradish, Worcestershire sauce, and hot sauce.
+- In a small bowl, stir together the mayonnaise, ketchup, horseradish, Worcestershire sauce, and hot sauce.
 Set aside.

 Assemble the Sandwich

-- Butter one side of each bread slice.
+- Spread butter on one side of each slice of rye bread.

-- Add the remaining corned beef and another slice of Swiss cheese.
+- Add the remaining corned beef and the second slice of Swiss cheese.

 - Top with the second slice of bread, buttered-side up.